"Sometimes it can be really exhausting, having a good time" - Billy 'Silver Dollar' Baxter

 Orson Welles: Autopsie d'une légende (France)

 Ah, the RIDM.
 Always something to discover at this eclectic fest.
-Here are my 11 best of the 2014 edition.
+Here are 11 that screened in 2014.

 God Save Justin Trudeau (Canada, 2014)

 "Be humble."
 Sophie Grégoire's whispered advice to her husband, Justin Trudeau, caught on camera at a gala event in this new Quebec doc, is revealing: The man who would be Canada's next prime minister has a bit of an ego problem.
 The eldest son of Pierre Elliott Trudeau comes across as someone very much imbued with himself, someone who, as the title implies, must even be saved from himself.
 That's not to say he's a train wreck or loose cannon (choose your metaphor); behind his genial smile and easy way with people, Trudeau is far too measured and calculating to sabotage his rise to head of the federal Liberal Party.
 Filmmaker duo Guylaine Maroist and Éric Ruel capture the man in all his preening glory, framing their portrait around Trudeau's much-publicized charity boxing match against aboriginal Tory senator Patrick Brazeau in 2012.
 Even though we know the outcome (Trudeau wins and becomes Liberal chief, Brazeau descends into a spiral of drug and sex assault charges and ostracism from Ottawa), the technique gives the film the drama and grit it needs to rise above an ordinary political biopic.
 There will be some who won't like to admit liking anything with the name Trudeau on it, but if there were such thing as an Audience Guility Pleasure Award at the RIDM, this movie would win by knockout.